unsignedzero/simpleShell/README.md

 [![Coverage Status](https://coveralls.io/repos/unsignedzero/simpleShell/badge.png?branch=master)](https://coveralls.io/r/unsignedzero/simpleShell?branch=master)
 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/unsignedzero/simpleshell/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-A simpleShell that supports piping (specifically |, < and >) and forking.
+A simple shell that supports piping (specifically |, < and >) and forking.

-Currently now the main work is done in terminal.c but the messages that it prints can be edited externally in termlang.h and compiled in, allowing the user to translate or insert different messages as needed.
+Currently, the majority of the work is done in terminal.c but the messages that it prints can be edited externally in termlang.h, allowing the user to translate or insert different messages as needed.

 Created by David Tran (unsignedzero)